 LD School Students.

-The Southport School is dedicated to creating an environment for intelligent and creative students in kindergarten through 8th grade with language-based learning differences, like dyslexia, and attention difficulties.
+The Southport School is dedicated to creating an environment for intelligent and creative students in 2nd-8th grade with language-based learning differences or disabilities, like dyslexia, and attention difficulties.
 The school recognizes each student’s individual strengths and untapped potential.
 We promote independent thinking, develops self-esteem and self-advocacy, and supports a successful transition for continued academic achievement.